Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 ### Migrate ingesters with downtime

-1. Create a new empty YAML file called `migrate.yaml`
+1. Create a new empty YAML file called `migrate.yaml`.

-1. Enable flushing data from ingesters to storage on shutdown
+1. Enable flushing data from ingesters to storage on shutdown.

    Copy the following into the `migrate.yaml`: